Skip to Content

 ➤ Embark on a small-group gourmet Portuguese Food and Wine Tour in Lisbon.
 Savor scrumptious cheese, pastries, and Port, while learning about the country’s food and wine heritage from your local guide.
 So, get ready to indulge in petiscos, vinho verde, and cherry brandy while uncovering the city’s gastronomic gems! ➥ BOOK IT HERE

-➤ The Portuguese Cuisine: 17 Tastings Lisbon Food Tour is a flavorful adventure through Lisbon’s historic neighborhoods—Alfama, Baixa, and Mouraria—on this immersive food tour featuring a whopping 17 different tastings.
+➤ The Portuguese Cuisine: 17 Tastings Lisbon Food Tour is a flavorful adventure through the historic neighborhoods—Alfama, Baixa, and Mouraria—on this immersive food tour featuring a whopping 17 different tastings.
 You’ll sample everything from pastries to seafood, and discover your favorite Portuguese dish.
 This small-group tour is a great blend of culture and cuisine. ➥ BOOK IT HERE

 ➤ Satisfy your inner epicurean with this Drinks and Bites in Lisbon Private Tour, where fine wine and scrumptious fare collide!
 Let your gastronome guide whisk you away to an eclectic blend of trendy bars and Fado-infused local taverns.
 Savor Portuguese delights like grilled sardines, fava beans, and the famous Ginjinha while sipping on carefully selected wine varietals.➥ BOOK IT HERE